Saturday, October 6

 Enjoy a variety of demonstrations and displays of heritage skills during your time at the festival.
 Demonstrations last approximately one hour.

 9 a.m. and 1 p.m.

 Students from LaRue County’s 4-H Program will demonstrate the process of curing a traditional country ham.
 Learn how the ham is prepared, treated, seasoned, and cured in a “ham house”.
 Students will auction one of the two hams they prepared this year at the annual ham auction.
 Learn more about the 4-H Ham Auction at 11 a.m.

 Robert Hutchins will be demonstrating chair caning at Lincoln Days.
 Hutchins has been caning chairs for more than forty years.
-He demonstrated at Lincoln Days years ago and he said he was happy to be asked back.
 Self-taught, Hutchins started caning when his wife inherited a child’s rocking chair with no seat.
 Hutchins has finished chairs for people in other counties—even other states.
 Weaving one strand of rattan at a time, he said caning the average chair takes from 8-10 hours.

 Amber Gardner will demonstrate leather tooling twice on Saturday.
 She will be demonstrating how to cut, punch, and tool leather during the stages of creating and building a travel bag.
 Amber will be using all hand tools, such as a mallet, maul, swivel knife, and hand punch to show the steps in creating a one-of-a-kind functional piece of art that will last a lifetime.
 Amber uses these same techniques and tools everyday in her workshop inside ArtGypsy.